-The Environmental and Hydraulics Laboratory, located in Technology Building 102 (TE-102), is a shared-use facility supporting our research and teaching missions.
+The Environmental and Hydraulics Laboratory, located in Boulder Creek 102 (nee Technology Building 102), is a shared-use facility supporting our research and teaching missions.
 Its primary features include:

 - Research laboratory for environmental engineering